DIAO-SZ/DIAO-SZ.github.io/_pages/includes/intro.md

 <p data-lang="en">
   👋Hi, I am I am an assistant researcher at the School of Artificial Intelligence.
-My research focuses on <span style="color: red;">flexible-structure robotic systems</span>,  (i.e., pneumatic artificial muscle-actuated robots and flexible-joint robots), including hysteresis modeling, motion control, and learning-based compliant interaction<span style="color: red;">underactuated mechatronic/robotic systems</span>, with equal emphasis on theory and application.
+My research focuses on <span style="color: red;">flexible-structure robotic systems</span>,  (i.e., pneumatic artificial muscle-actuated robots and flexible-joint robots), including hysteresis modeling, motion control, and learning-based compliant interaction.
  Previously, I received the Ph.D. degree in Artificial Intelligence from
 <a href="https://www.nankai.edu.cn/main.htm">Nankai University</a>,
   Tianjin, China, in June 2026, under the supervision of Prof.
   <a href="https://ai.nankai.edu.cn/info/1033/5214.htm">Ning Sun</a>
   at the <a href="https://url.nankai.edu.cn/">Underactuated Robots Lab</a>.